-The concept of divided attention has been applied to psychophysical testing.
-Field sobriety tests that simulate the divided attention characteristics of driving have been developed and are being used by law enforcement agencies nationwide.
+simulate the divided attention has been applied to psychophysical testing.
+Field sobriety tests the simulate the divided attention characteristics of driving have been developed and are being used by enforcement agencies nationwide.
 The best of these tests exercise the same mental and physical capabilities that a person needs to drive safely.